 Ragweed pollen also travels far.
 Even if you don’t live in a rural area where ragweed is likely to grow, you can still be affected by it.
 Ragweed pollen has been found as far as 400 miles out to sea and 2 miles up in the air.

-Ragweed pollen has a major impact on those with pollen allergies and allergic asthma.
+Ragweed pollen has a major impact on people with pollen allergies and allergic asthma.
 While it’s hard to avoid completely, there are ways you can win against this force of nature.

-- See a board-certified allergist.
+- Talk with a board-certified allergist.
 They can confirm your allergy and help you come up with a treatment plan to manage your symptoms.

 - Watch pollen counts.
 In the late summer, track the pollen in your area so you can know when ragweed starts to rise.
 You can get your area’s pollen counts from the National Allergy Bureau.

-- Schedule your time outside before 10 a.m. and after 3 p.m.
-Ragweed pollen amounts peak in the middle of the day.
+- Schedule your time outside in the afternoons or evenings.
+Ragweed pollen amounts peak in the mornings.

-- Shower and shampoo your hair every night before bed to keep pollen from getting in your bedding.
+- Shower every night before bed to keep pollen from getting in your bedding.